-- A. The County shall pay that portion of the employee's health insurance as is approved by the County Board. - B. For part-time unilateral employees who are in a .5 or higher FTE position and hired after September 1, 2009 the employee shall contribute toward health coverage pro-rated to the FTE of the position they hold.
+- A. The County shall pay that portion of the employee's health insurance as is approved by the County Board. - B. For part time employees who are in a 5 or higher FTE position and hired after September 1, 2009 the employee shall contribute toward health coverage prometed to the FTE of the position they hold.
 [CB resolution September 2009.]

-- C. Part-time employees who are normally scheduled to work less than twenty hours per week are not eligible for County health and dental benefits.
+For Nnon-represented employees hired after September 1, 2009 into positions with an FTE of 0,5 or greater but less than 1.0 FTE Rock County will provide single coverage health insurance.
+If the employee chooses to select employee and spouse, employee and child, or family coverage, the employee will pay a pro-rated share of the premium difference between single coverage and the coverage of their choice based on their FTE[CB Resolution 14-12A-170]. - C. Part-time employees who are normally scheduled to work less than twenty hours per week are not eligible for County health and dental benefits.
 Employees who normally work twenty hours or more per week are eligible to receive dental insurance and health benefits.
-Part-time employees may participate in vision insurance at their own cost provided it is allowable under the plan rules in effect at the time of participation. - D. Employees retiring from the County who are eligible for a WRS annuity may retain their insurance coverage under the County's group policy if they pay the premium. - E. Dental coverage will be provided consistent with coverage and copayments as set by the County Board.
+Part-time employees may participate in vision insurance at their own cost provided it is allowable under the plan rules in effect at the time of participation. - D. Employees retiring from the County who are eligible for a WRS annuity may retain their insurance coverage under the County's group policy if they pay the premium. - E. Dental coverage will be provided consistent with coverage and co payments as set by the County Board.
 Eligibility for coverage shall be governed by the policy issued by the carrier/administrator.
 The employer shall pay 60% of applicable premium of the lowest cost available plan and the employee shall pay the remainder of the applicable premium.